William Warham

 William Warham (c.
-1450 – 22 August 1532) was the Archbishop of Canterbury from 1503 to his death.
+1450 – 22 August 1532) was Archbishop of Canterbury from 1503 until his death in 1532.

 Early life and education

 Warham was the son of Robert Warham of Malshanger in Hampshire.
 He was educated at Winchester College and New College, Oxford.

 Legal career

 After graduating, Warham practised and taught law both in London and Oxford.
 His father was a tenant farmer, but his brother, Sir Hugh Warham, acquired an estate at Croydon, which passed to his daughter Agnes, who married Sir Anthony St Leger.

 Bishopric

 Later, Warham took holy orders, held two livings (Barley and Cottenham) and became Master of the Rolls in 1494.
 Henry VII found him a useful and clever diplomatist.
 He helped to arrange the marriage between Henry's son, Arthur, Prince of Wales, and Catherine of Aragon.
 He went to Scotland with Richard Foxe, then bishop of Durham, in 1497.
 He was partly responsible for several commercial and other treaties with Maximilian I, Holy Roman Emperor, also Count of Flanders and Regent Duke of Burgundy, on behalf of his son Philip IV of Burgundy.